roynilanjan/spring-boot-oauth2-openidc/README.md

 # spring-boot-oauth2-openidc

 In this repository I am exloring the ways to enable SSO with the  OAuth2 provider - Pivotal UAA,  for Spring Boot 2 based applications.
 Following are the instructions to bootstrap OpenID connect server  on a local machine using the Cloud Foundry UAA project.

-This repository is in WIP state.
+Note :This repository is in WIP state.

 ### Start a local Pivotal UAA OAuth2 authorization server